 While scholars have studied the political incorporation of migrants and refugees through measures related to naturalisation and voting, others have investigated the ways by which participation in protests and other forms of activism foster assimilation.
 But how is transnational contention connected to domestic integration?
 Using archival research and life history interviews of Filipino migrant activists in the U.S. and the Netherlands and drawing from the literatures on immigrant assimilation and social movements, I show the processes and mechanisms that enable activists to become simultaneously involved in the movements for homeland regime change for migrant/minority rights in the hostland.
 Thus, they assimilate into the domestic polity while they participate in transnational politics.
 I argue that as activists perform the functions associated with homeland activism, they develop relations and networks that allow new forms of collective identities to emerge, often rooted in civil-society spaces in the hostland.
 This study contributes to the debate on transnationalism and assimilation, which has recently moved from contradiction to synergy.

 Hughes, Melanie M., Pamela Paxton, Sharon Quinsaat, and Nicholas Reith.
 2018.“Does the Global North Still Dominate Women’ International Organizing?
 A Network Analysis from 1978 to 2008?”
-Mobilization: The International Quarterly Review of Social Movement Research 23(1): 1-21.
+Mobilization: An International Quarterly 23(1): 1-21.

 Over the last century, women increasingly transcended national boundaries to exchange information, build solidarity, and bring change.
 Accounts suggest that as women’s international presence expanded, the types of women who participated also shifted.
 During the first wave of women’s movements, White Western women dominated, but over time women of the Global South increasingly organized themselves.
 Yet we do not know whether North-South inequalities in women’s organizational membership have diminished.
 We collect longitudinal network data on 447 women’s international nongovernmental organizations (WINGOs) and use visual tools and network measures to explore changes in the network structure from 1978 to 2008.
 Results suggest (1) WINGOs—while increasing in frequency—are not connecting to greater numbers of countries, (2) the North/South split in WINGO memberships does not change over time, (3) significant power differences between the North and South persist, and (4) substantial inequalities in WINGO memberships within the Global South also exist.